Understanding the Differences Between Psychotherapists, Counsellors, Psychologists, and Psychiatrists

 Training

-Psychotherapists complete postgraduate or master’s level (Level 7) psychotherapy training, which includes advanced clinical training, supervised practice, and ongoing professional development.
+Psychotherapists complete postgraduate or master’s level psychotherapy training, which includes advanced clinical training, supervised practice, and ongoing professional development.

 Regulation

-In the UK, psychotherapist is not a protected title, and the practice of psychotherapy is not regulated (Stevens, 2016).
-In Portugal, psicoterapeuta is not a protected title, and the practice of psicoterapia is not regulated (Vasco, 2008).
+In the UK, psychotherapist is not a protected title, and the practice of psychotherapy is not regulated (Hunt, 2021; Stevens, 2016).
+In Portugal, psicoterapeuta is not a protected title, and the practice of psicoterapia is not regulated within private practice.
+It is subject to regulation within healthcare settings, such as hospitals (Hunt, 2021; Vasco, 2008).
 There is no single national register in either country.
 Many qualified psychotherapists register with voluntary associations which set high standards for training, ethics, and supervision.

 What Is a Counsellor?